The Guide to Budget Travel in West Africa

 I usually swear by the Lonely Planet guides, but I found their West Africa guide factually inaccurate at times, and often overly optimistic and enthusiastic about certain destinations.
 The Rough Guide series puts out a similarly priced West Africa guide, which I have not seen.
 Reviews are mixed on both guides.
 The travelers’ grapevine is also a bit sparse through much of the region.

 Michelin offers a map of all of north and west Africa, which did not look detailed enough for my needs.
-I purchased a map of Senegal/Gambia online from International Travel Maps.
+I purchased a map of Senegal/Gambia online.
 I highly recommend bringing whatever map(s) you can get your hands on.
 For Guinea, I photocopied a page out of my world atlas, and even that was useful.